 In Amount, just make it around 70.

-Then in Masking, just like before, while holding the slider, press Alt/option.
+Then in Masking, just like before, while holding the slider, press the Alt/option.
 With this, we can see where the sharpening applied (the white color).
-Usually, we want to avoid the sky for sharpening.
+Usually, we want to avoid the sky from sharpening.

 If you’re ISO around 100, slide the luminance slide around 10-15.
 If you’re ISO more than 100, increase the luminance slide even more.